London Gateway services

 London Gateway services is the southernmost motorway service station on the M1 motorway – between Junctions 2 and 4 – north of London, England.
 It is between Arkley and Edgware on the west side of the road, has a hotel, and, unusually, has an early give way on its northern approach.

 History

+It opened in 1969, run by Forte, and was opened as Scratchwood Services.

+The guns in both forward turrets on the museum ship HMS Belfast, moored between Tower Bridge and London Bridge some 11.7 miles away in the centre of London, are elevated and trained on the London Gateway Motorway Services Area to illustrate the range of the ship's armament.